dwyl/learn-alpine.js/drag-and-drop.md

 To build the UI we're going to use [Petal Components](https://petal.build/components).
-Petal provides the [table](https://petal.build/components/table) components that will use to display our items.
+Petal provides the [table](https://petal.build/components/table) components that will be used to display our items.

 Petal is using [Tailwind](https://tailwindcss.com/) and [Alpine.js](https://alpinejs.dev/),
 so we first need to install them.
-Follow the installation steps describe in https://petal.build/components to install Tailwind and Petal Components. (see also https://github.com/dwyl/learn-tailwind#part-2-tailwind-in-phoenix)
+Follow the installation steps described in https://petal.build/components to install Tailwind and Petal Components. (see also https://github.com/dwyl/learn-tailwind#part-2-tailwind-in-phoenix)

 Petal is using LiveView 0.18.
-To avoid dependecy conflict you need to update also your LiveView version to 0.18.
+To avoid dependencies conflict you also need to update your LiveView version to 0.18.
 In `mix.exs` make sure you have:

 ```elixir
 {:phoenix_live_view, "~> 0.18"}
 ```

-While we are waiting for Phoenix 1.7 to be avalaible we need to fix a breaking change linked to LiveView 0.18.
+While we are waiting for Phoenix 1.7 to be available we need to fix a breaking change linked to LiveView 0.18.
-The `live_flash/2` is now part of [Phoenix.Component](https://hexdocs.pm/phoenix_live_view/0.18.3/Phoenix.Component.html#live_flash/2) module.
+The `live_flash/2` is now part of the [Phoenix.Component](https://hexdocs.pm/phoenix_live_view/0.18.3/Phoenix.Component.html#live_flash/2) module.
 This function will be deprecated with Phoenix 1.7 but to make sure our application can run we need to add this module in our `view_helper` function.